Why become an INVESTOR now?

 a virtually unlimited market for retrofitting and an unlimited market for integrating the technology directly into the product pipeline.

-The aim is to sell licenses to manufacturers and retrofitters
+The goal is to sell licenses to manufacturers and retrofitters

 xxx E-trailer solution, interesting,